insight-chain/documentation/README.md

 # documentation
-This repository includes all the related documents of INB public chain.
+This repository includes all the related documents of Insight Chain.